AndreWohnsland/CocktailBerry/docs/hardware.md

 # Hardware

 You can also run the interface on any non RPi hardware, but you won't be able to control the pins without a device supporting this.
 To build a functional machine, I provided a list of my used hardware.
 This is merely a suggestion.
 How exactly you will build your CocktailBerry is completely up to you.

 ## Showcase Machine

-The following component were used within the showcase for the Machine:
+The following components were used within the showcase for the Machine:

 - 1x [Raspberry Pi 3b+](http://www.amazon.de/dp/B00LPESRUK/) (or newer like [Model 4](https://www.amazon.de/gp/product/B07TD42S27))
 - 1x [5-inch Touch Screen](http://www.amazon.de/dp/B071XT9Z7H/) for the Raspberry Pi